 In context with the model presented above, flux data collected at the Buena Vista site during 1986-87 (May-Nov.
 1986 and April-June 1987) tended to be high, while river flow (and associated nutrient loading from diffuse sources) was the lowest during the time periods considered and temperatures were near record highs.
-For example, SOC in May, 1986 was in excess of 3g 02 $m^{-2}d^{-1}$ while NH4+ flux was about 400ug-at N $m^{-2}hr^{-1}$ in June and August.
+For example, SOC in May, 1986 was in excess of 3q 02 $m^{-2}d^{-1}$ while NH4+ flux was about 400ug-at N $m^{-2}hr^{-1}$ in June and August.
 The SOC value is the highest on record for this time period at the Buena Vista site and the NH4+ fluxes were exceeded only by measurements made in August 1978 and 1979 (Fig. 4-1).
 River flow data for 1987 are not yet available; therefore, it is impossible to compare fluxes observed in the first part of 1987 with river flow.
 At this point, the linear cause-effect model described earlier is still apparently applicable.
 Specifically, temporal patterns of SOC follow the pattern for low-flow years with peak values in the early spring-followed by lower rates in the summer with ammonium flux values following a similar pattern.
+If river flow in 1987 was low, the low SOC and NH, fluxes observed fit this model.
 The important point to emerge from the analysis is that in low nutrient loading years (e.g. 1986) benthic fluxes tend to be lower; the highest fluxes tend to occur prior to the time when benthic fluxes could promote continuation of hypoxic-anoxic conditions characteristic of earlier periods (e.g. 1978-1980).